-From the Principal
+From the Executive Principal and the Head of School

 Dear Parents and Carers,

 An exciting time is approaching for our students as they commence their journey into Key Stage 4.

 At Wade Deacon High School, we pride ourselves on the provision of a broad and balanced curriculum for our students which enables them all to develop the skills that are required by employers, colleges, universities and not least, for life-long learning.